Nefertumm/mod-instance-reset/README.md

-# mod-save-cleaner
+# mod-instance-reset

 ## Description

-A simple npc for cleaning saves.
-It only clears the save of normal difficulties, if you want it to clear all, just change the .conf file.
+Talk to the NPC to reset the instances you already visited.
+By default, it only resets for normal difficulty, if you want to reset for all difficulties, just edit the .conf file.

+## Why use this?
+The NPC can be spawned in a specific zone only accessible after completing a quest or having an item.
+It's up to you to find uses.

 ## How to use ingame